conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 We recommend that you:

 **Use pip only after conda**
-  - Install as many requirements as possible with conda then use pip
+  - Install as many requirements as possible with conda then use pip.
-  - Pip should be run with ``--upgrade-strategy only-if-needed`` (the default)
+  - Pip should be run with ``--upgrade-strategy only-if-needed`` (the default).
-  - Do not use pip with the ``--user`` argument, avoid all “users” installs
+  - Do not use pip with the ``--user`` argument, avoid all users installs.

 **Use conda environments for isolation**
-  - Create a conda environment to isolate any changes pip makes
+  - Create a conda environment to isolate any changes pip makes.
-  - Environments take up little space thanks to hard links
+  - Environments take up little space thanks to hard links.
-  - Care should be taken to avoid running pip in the “root” environment
+  - Care should be taken to avoid running pip in the root environment.

 **Recreate the environment if changes are needed**
-  - Once pip has been used, conda will be unaware of the changes
+  - Once pip has been used, conda will be unaware of the changes.
-  - To install additional conda packages, it is best to recreate the environment
+  - To install additional conda packages, it is best to recreate the environment.

 **Store conda and pip requirements in text files**
-  - Package requirements can be passed to conda via the ``--file`` argument
+  - Package requirements can be passed to conda via the ``--file`` argument.
-  - Pip accepts a list of Python packages with ``-r`` or ``--requirements``
+  - Pip accepts a list of Python packages with ``-r`` or ``--requirements``.
-  - Conda env will export or create environments based on a file with conda and pip requirements
+  - Conda env will export or create environments based on a file with conda and pip requirements.

 .. _set-env-vars: